bishoy2002/IT-1025-Bishoy/Lab6/readme.md

 #### Responsibility of TCP/IP
 The responsibility of TCP/IP is, it specifies how devices exchange data over the internet to one another.
 #### Client-Server Model and TCP/IP
+The client-server model applies to TCP/IP
 #### Layers
+Layers play a crucial role in changing the internet.
+With the stacking process, you can make changes to the software and application without having to change the entire software or spplication.
+Protocol stacks interacts with the levels above and below it, therefore making any changes in the process possible.
 #### Application Layer
+The application layer runs utility applications.
+DNS (domain name system), RIP (routing information protocol), and DHCP are examples of utility applications.
 ## Internet Security
 ### HTTP and Client-Server Model
+HTTP stands for hypertext transfer protocol.
+HTTP is the worlds most widely used protocol for viewing web pages on the internet.
 ### Protocols for Secure HTTP

 ## Securing your Web Browser